 Wired.com says that an FBI agent logged into LimeWire and performed a search using the keyword, “Lolitaguy,” which the court said was known to be associated with child pornography.
 With a proprietary software program that identifies and flags known images of child pornography, the agent used one of LimeWire’s features to download seven of 240 files being shared on the defendant’s IP address, four of which turned out to be child pornography.

-Defendant Charles Borowy claimed the agents violated his Fourth Amendment rights, saying he had a reasonable expectation of privacy because the thought he had turned off the share feature.
+Defendant Charles Borowy claimed the agents violated his Fourth Amendment rights, saying he had a reasonable expectation of privacy because he thought he had turned off the share feature.
 However, he pled guilty to the child pornography charges and was sentenced to 45 months in prison.
-The deal allowed him to seek appeal whether the search and seizure of his computer files was unlawful.
+The deal allowed him to seek an appeal whether the search and seizure of his computer files were unlawful.